wooleejaan/august-archive/README.md

 # August Archives

-This project is an archive created using the Next.js App router and the Notion API.
-This archive is a space where I capture personally cherished emotions and preferences.
+This project is an archive created using the Next.js App router and the Notion API.<br>
+I created this archive to remember the emotions and preferences that I personally cherish.

 ![Alt text](/public/images/preview.png)